Miracle Strip Amusement Park

-Miracle Strip Amusement Park was a theme park located in Panama City Beach, Florida, which operated from 1963 to 2004.
-The highlight of the park was The Starliner Roller Coaster, an "out-and-back" wooden coaster designed by John Allen upon the park's initial conception.
-A few other rides lay near the Starliner and a small arcade center and food stands rounded out the fledgling park.
+Miracle Strip Amusement Park was a theme park located in Panama City Beach, Florida, which operated from May 25, 1963 to September 5, 2004.
+The highlight of the park was Starliner, an out and back-style wooden coaster designed by John Allen upon the park's initial conception.
+A few other rides lay near Starliner and a small arcade center and food stands rounded out the fledgling park.

 As the strip grew in popularity and Panama City Beach became more of a tourist location, the park grew as well.
-More and more rides were added throughout the late 1960s until the 1980s, and the park grew up around the Starliner, which was by far the main draw for the park's entire run.
+More and more rides were added throughout the late 1960s until the 1980s, and the park grew up around Starliner, which was by far the main draw for the park's entire run.
 As the city became more of a spring break hotspot, the popularity of the family friendly Miracle Strip Park decreased, though it remained a draw for families up to the 2000s.

 Opening

-In 1963, the Starliner was the first roller-coaster built in Florida.
-Roller-coasters in general were on the decline after World War II and many doubted the Starliner's success.
-To start up the attraction, a group of Panama City Beach men (Harry Edwards, Alf Coleman, Bill Parker, Dawn Bennet and Julian Bennet.), spearheaded by James I. Lark Sr., created a partnership.
-The group took money they had pooled together at the end of 1962 and the building of the Starliner began in early 1963.
-Dawn and Julian Bennet originally owned the land the coaster was built on.
+In 1963, Starliner was the first roller coaster built in Florida.
+Roller coasters in general were on the decline after World War II and many doubted Starliner's success.
+To start up the attraction, a group of Panama City Beach men (Harry Edwards, Alf Coleman, Bill Parker, Don Bennet, and Julian Bennet), spearheaded by James I. Lark Sr., created a partnership.
+The group took money they had pooled together at the end of 1962 and the building of Starliner began in early 1963.
+Don and Julian Bennet originally owned the land the coaster was built on.
 Because of their attribute, start-up cost was cut down tremendously.

 The park opened on Memorial Day weekend of 1963 to immediate popularity.
 The park grew as time progressed.
-In the mid-1960s, Ed Nielson of Birmingham, who owned and operated a municipal park (Fair Park), left Birmingham to join the up-and-coming amusement park.
-Nielson owned the original arcade machines (a mix of old and new hardware) but as part of his involvement leased them out to the park.
-Not only did the park rent from Nielson, who owned the arcade games and a few rides, but the park also rented rides from traveling carnivals at this time.
+In the mid-1960s, Ed Nelson of Birmingham, who owned and operated a municipal park (Fair Park), left Birmingham to join the up-and-coming amusement park.
+Nelson owned the original arcade machines (a mix of old and new hardware) but as part of his involvement leased them out to the park.
+Not only did the park rent from Nelson who owned the arcade games and a few rides, but the park also rented rides from traveling carnivals at this time.
 Eventually the company paid off debts and the park began to grow.
 Some of the stockholders were bought out, and eventually the park gained the arcade games, rides, and food service.
 The partnership was eventually dissolved, and became owned by one family only, the Larks, who later expanded the amusement park by creating Shipwreck Island Waterpark directly across the street.